intrig-unicamp/P4-HH/README.md

 ## How to test IPG based HH detection using Simulator
-To test our algorithm on simulator, we develop a python based simulator to run our HH algorithm using real traces.
+To test our algorithm on the simulator, we develop a python-based simulator to run our HH algorithm using real traces.
 The steps are as follows.

 1. Clone the repository